 EUROPEAN UNION- MIDDLE EAST & NORTH AFRICA (UE-MENA)

-The Euro-Mediterranean cooperation runs in parallel with the denominated Process of Barcelona that kicked off with the Conference of Barcelona of 1995.
-That conference gathered the European Commission and the Head of State of the EU, North Africa and Middle East, where it was decided, among others, to promote and develop transportation across the region a as key element for socio-economic development.
+The Euro-Mediterranean cooperation runs in parallel with the denominated Process of Barcelona that began with the Conference of Barcelona of 1995.
+That conference brought together the European Commission and the Head of State of the EU, North Africa and Middle East.
+Of the decisions made, one was to promote and develop transportation across the region a as key element for socio-economic development.

-Based on the work of the Process of Barcelona, the EU then stablished an encompassing Neighborhood Policy organized around two large zones with specific cooperation programs: Southern Cooperation with the Middle East and North African countries, denominated (EU-MENA), and also Eastern Cooperation with Ukraine, Belarus, Moldova and the Caucasus countries.
+Based on the work of the Process of Barcelona, the EU then established an encompassing Neighborhood Policy organised around two large zones, with specific cooperation programs: Southern Cooperation with the Middle East and North African countries, denominated (EU-MENA), and also Eastern Cooperation with Ukraine, Belarus, Moldova and the Caucasus countries.